Previous public consultations

 - Air quality second phase consultation final report

-Further explanation of the Business Case submission and latest scheme designs will be published in February.
+Further explanation of the Business Case submission and latest scheme designs were eventually published in February.